 Get to know Kimberlee here or watch the video.

-My family.
 Growing up we spent a lot of time in the kitchen with my mom, aunts, grandmother and great-grandmother.
 It wasn’t just the woman n my family that inspired me, the men did too.
 My uncles and my grandfather taught me a lot about canning, making rubs for meats and BBQ and smoking.
+I decided to share those tips and tricks I have learned over the years.

 Feel free to find me on social media or email me if you need me.
 I love hearing from my readers. email@example.com